sleepyjaree/cdp/source/shared/groundRules.rst

 Here's how you can be proactive, so you can succeed in this coure.

 * Review homework (or other take-home tests) within 24 hours of assignment.
 Identify questions that may be challenging.
-Seek tutoring to work over these questions. `The Department of Computer Science offers tutorting services almost on a daily basis. <https://www.luc.edu/cs/academics/tutoring/>`_
+Seek tutoring to work over these questions. `The Department of Computer Science offers tutoring services almost on a daily basis. <https://www.luc.edu/cs/academics/tutoring/>`_

 * A grade of less than 50% in any assignment, is a warning sign.
 Compare your solution to the published solution.
 Try to identify the differences.
 Speak with a tutor if the differences are not clear.